ospc-org/ospc.org/DOCKER.md

 toolbar.
 If you are not on a Mac, see the [docker-compose installation page](https://docs.docker.com/compose/install/) for information on how to set this up on your operating system.
 2. Get the docker image:
-  a.
-Pull them from docker hub
+  - Pull them from docker hub
-    i.
-The docker image contains sensitive data and thus, it cannot be pulled freely.
-Contact me ([email](henry.doupe@aei.org)) if you think that you need this image.
+    1. The docker image contains sensitive data and thus, it cannot be pulled freely.
+Contact me (henry.doupe@aei.org) if you think that you need this image.
 If approved, I will grant your docker hub account access to this repository.
-    ii.
-Next, login to docker at the command line with the command `docker login`, and enter your information.
+    2. Next, login to docker at the command line with the command `docker login`, and enter your information.
-    iii.
-You can start the service by running:
+    3. You can start the service by running:
     `cd PolicyBrain/distributed && docker-compose up -d`
     This will pull the required images, configure them, and run them in a detached state.
 Remove the `-d` flag to run them in the foreground.
-  b.
-Build them locally
+  - Build them locally
     This may be useful if you do not have access to the sensitive data.
 With this process, you can run PolicyBrain using only non-sensitive data.
-    i. go to the `distributed` directory.
+    1. go to the `distributed` directory.
-    ii. run
+    2. run
     ```
     export PB_VERSION='type current PolicyBrain version here'
     docker build -t distributed:$PB_VERSION ./